core-wg/oscore/draft-ietf-core-object-security.md

 An endpoint receiving an OSCORE message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCORE message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
 In the former case, the processing of the OSCORE message continues as defined in this document.
 In the latter case the message SHALL be discarded.

-To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy SHOULD follow the Request-Tag processing specified in section 3.3.2 of {{I-D.amsuess-core-repeat-request-tag}}.
+To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy SHOULD follow the Request-Tag processing specified in section 3.3.2 of {{I-D.ietf-core-echo-request-tag}}.

 #### Proxy-Uri